Andreibe96/CrispVendingMachine/README.md

 This project is a simple vending machine that allows a user to choose from various beverages, insert change or cancel a transaction.

+Automated testing done using Playwright.

-On initialization the machine will be loaded with:
+### On initialization the machine will be loaded with:

 - 5 of each coin (totaling $2)
 - 10x Cola ($0.25)